GhoulofGSG9/Ghouls-Balance-Mod/README.md

     - Increased the Pres cost to 4 (from 3).
     - Increased the growth time to 30 seconds (from 10).
 So it takes now 15 seconds to build with heal spry instead of 5 seconds.
 - Adrenaline
     - Adrenaline no longer increases the energy regeneration rate.
-It did increase the regeneration rate 1/sec per shell.
+It did increase the regeneration rate 1/sec per spur.
 The default energy regeneration rate is 10/sec.
     - Adrenaline increases now the max energy by 20 energy per shell (instead by only 10).
 Default max energy is 100.
 - Vampirism
     - Vampirism now also restors carapace (alien armor)